JHARB47/pole-height-app/README.md

 Routes:

 - `/` and `/:slug` render content files from `content/pages/{slug}.json` (used by Netlify Studio).
-- `/app` launches the Pole Plan Wizard application.
+- `/app` launches the PolePlan Pro application.

 If you see any Next.js plugin setup in logs, remove `@netlify/plugin-nextjs` in the Netlify Plugins UI.
 We also set `NETLIFY_NEXT_PLUGIN_SKIP=true` as a guard in `netlify.toml`.